Freedom of Information (FOI) Requests

 3. be sufficiently clear to identify the documents sought.

-You can download a copy of Western Heath's FOI application form
+You can download a copy of FOI Application Form 2021

 Western Health has a duty to assist applicants to make a compliant request and will consult with an Applicant before refusing a non-compliant request.